Jordanlapp7/MERN-Project-Firebase/README.md

 Introduction
-Welcome to [Your Project Name], a full-stack Single Page Application developed using the MERN stack (MongoDB, Express, React, Node.js) and deployed on Google Firebase.
+Welcome to my Web Dev portfolio, a full-stack Single Page Application developed using the MERN stack (MongoDB, Express, React, Node.js) and deployed on Google Firebase.
 This application demonstrates modern web development practices and offers a seamless user experience.

 Project Structure
 The frontend is built using React, creating a dynamic and responsive user interface.